opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

 - [ ] Execute the plan: `make tfapply`.
 Terraform will ask for confirmation of the changes.
 - [ ] Push your deployed changes to github so others can use them if necessary: `git add profiles/deployment_context. devgen<release> && git commit -m "Deployment configuration for <release>" && git push`

+### Recipe: Big Query

+This step assumes that you have generated/collected all of the data as specified in the "get all inputs and run the ot-geckopipe" recipe.

+- [ ] If you don't have it already, clone the [genetics output support repository](https://github.com/opentargets/genetics-output-support)
+- [ ] Update the variables under heading `Variables for sync data` in the `config.tfvars` file.
+- [ ] Run the shell command `make bigquerydev`